 Can my family member be paid as my caregiver by Medicare?

 No, Medicare will not pay family members as caregivers.
 Medicare will pay for a Medicare-certified home health agency that employs home health aides.

 Can I get home health care if I’m not homebound?

 You must be homebound to receive Medicare-approved home health care services.

 Can I get home health care if I’m in a hospice facility?

 Yes, if you are receiving hospice care, Medicare may cover in-home care from a home health aide.

 Are You in Need of Help with Coverage for Home Health Care?

-If you want to make sure you have full home health care coverage, the only way to do that is by getting a Supplemental Medicare plan.
-This type of Medicare coverage, also known as Medigap, will do just that — fill in the gaps of your coverage.
+If you want to ensure you have full home healthcare coverage, the only way to do that is by getting a Supplemental Medicare plan.
+This type of Medicare coverage, also known as Medigap, will do just that — fill in the gaps in your coverage.